kanglicheng/code-school/full-stack-project/proposal/README.md

 npm-debug.log
 ```

-3. Create a new repo.

-![Screenshot: creating new repo][create_new_repo]

-4. Give it a good name.
+3. Create a new repo and give it a good name.

 ![Screenshot: naming repo][name_repo]

-5. Commit your files and push to your remote.
+4. Commit your files and push to your remote.

-6. Lastly, add your project advisor as a collaborator to your repo.
+5. Lastly, add your project advisor as a collaborator to your repo.
 To do this, go the 'Settings' tab, and click 'Collaborators'.

 ![Add Collaborators][add_project_manager]